 One trip, I had the opportunity to work out with the local Cienfuegos baseball team in this stadium prior to being invited as their guest that evening in a game against the Industrialies of Havana.
 We played there several times this last trip.
 Cuba is the Pearl of the Caribbean and Cienfuegos is the Pearl of Sea.
 Leisurely days were spent with our Cuban family on our private dock consuming rum, smoking cigars, Cuban espresso, shrimp and lobster.
 You’ll see plenty of political statements and billboards all over the country as well as many means of transportation while we cruise in our luxury air conditioned bus.

-Your license will allow you to - visit Cuba only for the purposes defined, to play baseball.
-You are not allowed to spend money on souvenirs, gifts or other tourist activities.
-There are spending limitations on what you can spend in Cuba.
-It used to be that you could only bring back $100 worth of merchandise including Rum, Coffee and 2 boxes Cigars.
-Plus, as many periodicals, CD’s and artwork you want.
-With new regulations, you are not allowed any of these.
+Your license will allow you to – visit Cuba only for the purposes defined, to play baseball.
+You are NOW allowed to spend money on souvenirs, gifts or other tourist activities.
+There are NO spending limitations on what you can spend in Cuba.
+You are NOW permitted to bring merchandise, as accompanied baggage acquired in Cuba, not to exceed $400 in value, including no more than $100 in alcohol and tobacco products, plus as many periodicals, CD’s and artwork you want.

 These are all inclusive trips that include: transportation, baseball games, most meals, tours, guide, accommodations and a lot more.
-Travel or other activities other than that described in our license is limited by the amount of money we are allowed to spend each day.
+Travel or other activities (other than that described in our license) is no longer limited by the amount of money we are allowed to spend each day.
 Our trips will give you the opportunity to see lots of Cuba, enjoy the culture, and maybe even some Cuban night life.
 Plus, and most important, you’ll meet new people and make many new friends, both from your teammates and the many Cubans we will interact with.

 Lots of information on Cuban baseball history at Cuba Beisbol